Death and state funeral of George VI: Funeral

-Behind the coffin the Royal Standard was carried by the Household Cavalry in front of the Queen's carriage, which carried Elizabeth II, Queen Elizabeth The Queen Mother, Princess Margaret and the Princess Royal.
-They were followed on foot by the four royal dukes: Edinburgh, Gloucester, Windsor (George VI's brother, the former King Edward VIII) and Kent (Prince Edward, grandson of George V) and senior military and royal household figures.
+Behind the coffin the Royal Standard was carried by the Household Cavalry in front of the Queen's carriage, which carried Elizabeth II, Queen Elizabeth the Queen Mother, Princess Margaret and the Princess Royal.
+They were followed on foot by four royal dukes: Edinburgh, Gloucester, Windsor (George VI's brother, the former King Edward VIII) and Kent (Prince Edward, grandson of George V) and senior military and royal household figures.

 Behind them walked the kings of Denmark (Frederik IX), Greece (Paul) and Sweden (Gustaf VI Adolf) and the President of France (Vincent Auriol), at the head of a group of 20 foreign heads of state.
 They were followed by the High Commissioners of Commonwealth states and the representatives of foreign delegations.
 Six carriages carried British and foreign female dignitaries after which were more members of the Royal Household, a detachment of the King's Flight, further foreign dignitaries and representatives of their armed forces.
 There followed the Band of the Corps of Royal Engineers and a police band, ahead of detachments from every police force in the country and representatives of the colonial police forces.
 The rear of the procession was made up of representatives from the fire services and the Civil Defence Corps.
 During the parade a 56-gun salute was fired, one round for each year of the king's life.
 Likewise, Big Ben was rung 56 times, one for each year of the king's life.

 Acheson, in a report to the United States House Committee on Foreign Affairs complained about the waiting around at the start of the day and the slow pace of the procession, which took 3 hours and ten minutes to reach the station.
 He commented on the silence and stillness shown by the crowd, whom he called "solid, courageous, but tired people."